DrMarkusVoss/MultiMidiSequencer/README.md

         m : medium          Note on with velocity 100 x : hard            Note on with velocity 120
 ```

-Here is an ea
-Drum pattern example:
+Here is a Drum pattern example:

 ```
 file: ./DrumSeqPatterns/basic_drum_2.sdp